 - Use the Microsoft Graph API to claw back emails from the inbox post-delivery, inspect them and if a threat is found, either quarantine them or add a warning banner and return them to the inbox.
 If they are clean, they are returned to the inbox in their original format.

-- Deploy mail flow rules into Microsoft 365 which divert emails to the ICES platform, where they are inspected and if a threat found, either quarantined or a warning banner added before delivering to the inbox.
+- Deploy mail flow rules into Microsoft 365 that divert emails to the ICES platform, where they are inspected and if a threat is found, are quarantined or a warning banner added before delivering to the inbox.

 Both approaches use the Graph API to enable remediation of emails that are delivered and later found to be malicious.
-This is a function of mail-focused security orchestration, automation and response (M-SOAR).
-We will cover this in a future blog.
+This is a function of mail-focused security orchestration, automation, and response (M-SOAR).

 Looking beyond ICES

-Many organizations are looking beyond the threats that can be detected by ICES.
+Many organizations are looking beyond the threats that can be detected by integrated cloud email security (ICES) solutions.
 In much the same way that intelligent detection technologies have revolutionized inbound threat protection, they are transforming outbound threat protection.
 In the 2021 Market Guide, when Gartner introduced ICES, they also introduced the term email data protection (EDP).

-EDP adds protection against data breaches caused by human error that leads to misaddressed emails, incorrect attachments, excessive recipients in the “to” field, and emails containing sensitive information sent unencrypted.
-It uses similar technologies described above to understand normal sender and recipient behaviors and prompts the sender when an anomaly is detected.
-Like ICES adding warning banners, the goal is to nudge the user right at the point of risk by intervening in their normal workflows.
+EDP adds protection against data breaches caused by human error that leads to misaddressed emails, incorrect attachments, excessive recipients in the ‘To’ field, and emails containing sensitive information sent unencrypted.
+It also uses machine learning technology to understand normal sender and recipient behaviors and prompts the sender when an anomaly is detected.
+Like ICES adding warning banners, the goal is to nudge the user at the point of risk by intervening in their normal workflows.

-As organizations begin to quantify this human activated risk that results in data breaches, ICES vendors are looking to add EDP to their portfolios.
-However, few can provide the full suite of inbound and outbound protection.
+As organizations begin to quantify this human activated risk that results in data breaches, ICES vendors are looking to add EDP to their portfolios, as we have done with Egress Intelligent Email Security.